Atlas-OS/docs/docs/contributions.md

 * :material-pen-plus: [**Atlas Playbook**](https://github.com/Atlas-OS/Atlas) - The Atlas playbook (`.apbx`) that is used in AME Wizard ([GPLv3](https://github.com/Atlas-OS/Atlas/blob/main/LICENSE)) ([CoC](https://github.com/Atlas-OS/Atlas/blob/main/.github/CODE_OF_CONDUCT.md))
 	* Refer to the AME Wizard [documentation](https://docs.ameliorated.io/developers.html) for help
-	* You can also contribute to the `README.md` and its translations
+	* You can also contribute to the `README.md` and its translations, which is the only exclusion for committing to the `main` branch
 * :material-language-rust: [**Atlas Utilities**](https://github.com/Atlas-OS/Atlas-Utilities) - General tools used in Atlas like `filepicker.exe`, made in Rust ([GPLv3](https://github.com/Atlas-OS/Atlas-Utilities/blob/main/LICENSE))
 * :material-book-plus-multiple: [**Atlas Documentation**](https://github.com/Atlas-OS/docs) - The website that you are looking at ([CC-BY-SA-4.0](https://github.com/Atlas-OS/docs/blob/master/LICENSE)) ([CoC](https://github.com/Atlas-OS/docs/blob/master/.github/CODE_OF_CONDUCT.md))
 	* Read [this](https://github.com/Atlas-OS/docs/blob/master/.github/CONTRIBUTING.md) documentation-specific contribution guide as well as these contribution guidelines to setup a development environment